vincentdchan/blocky-editor/packages/blocky-example/src/docs/get-started.md

 Install the editor with your favorite package manger:

 ```
-npm install blocky-core blocky-data
+npm install blocky-core
 ```

-If you want to use the editor with Preact, install the `blocky-preact`:
+If you want to use the editor with React.js, install the `blocky-react`:

 ```
-npm install blocky-preact
+npm install blocky-react
 ```

 ## Initialize the editor